valleyworks/valleybackups/docs/index.rst

 Installation
 ------------

-* From the project's root folder run ``pip install --editable`` to install the package and its dependencies.
+* From the project's root folder run ``pip install --editable .`` to install the package and its dependencies.

 * The app will be available with the command ``valleybackups``